spryker/spryker-docs/docs/scos/dev/front-end-development/202311.0/oryx/how-to-contribute.md

 ## Development Workflow

 After cloning the repository, run `npm install` in the repository root.
 This will install all dependencies for all packages.
-Now you can run `npx nx run storefront:serve` to start the development server for the Storefront.
+Now you can run `npm run start` to start the development server for the Storefront.
 The server will automatically reload if you change any of the source files.

 Useful commands:
 - Prettier: